Inclusive Teaching Resources and Strategies

 In any discipline or field, a key goal as well as challenge is supporting the learning of all students.
 Through programs, consultations, and resources, CRLT supports teachers in creating learning environments where students of all identities and backgrounds can flourish.
 This page features a range of online resources that define inclusive teaching and provide specific strategies for practicing it.

-Overview of Inclusive Teaching at the University of Michigan: This page discusses a definition and several key aspects of inclusive teaching.
+Overview of Equity-focused Teaching at the University of Michigan: This page discusses a definition and several key aspects of inclusive teaching.

-Principles and Strategies for Inclusive Teaching: This document lists specific strategies for fostering five dimensions of inclusive teaching.
+Principles, Strategies and Resources for Equity-focused Teaching: This document lists specific strategies for fostering five dimensions of inclusive teaching.
 Instructors can use it to reflect upon practices they already use or might adopt.

-The Research Basis for Inclusive Teaching: This webpage provides an overview of the kinds of evidence that demonstrate inclusive teaching practices can benefit all students' learning.
+The Research Basis for Equity-focused Teaching: This webpage provides an overview of the kinds of evidence that demonstrate inclusive teaching practices can benefit all students' learning.

 Setting the Tone for Inclusion: This document suggests concrete practices for intentionally establishing an inclusive learning environment in any discipline.